Ukie's No Deal Brexit Survival Signposting Guide

 - Employers will not be expected to differentiate between resident EU citizens and those arriving after exit

 A new UK immigration system is intended to be implemented from the 1st of January 2021.
 The new immigration system was outlined in the Government’s immigration White Paper.
-It proposes a single, skills-based immigration system for both EU and non-EU citizens with a possible minimum salary threshold of £30,000 for skilled workers (although the White Paper has indicated this will be consulted on).
+It proposes a single, skills-based immigration system for both EU and non-EU citizens.

-lternatively, if the job position you are recruiting for is on the Shortage Occupation List (SOL), this threshold is non-applicable.
+Alternatively, if the job position you are recruiting for is on the Shortage Occupation List (SOL), certain requirments such as a possible salary threshold will be non-applicable.

 We advise that you communicate with your employees the importance of these dates, and that you apply for settled status as soon as you can if necessary.